-Module 8: Practices and Fields of Current Design II
+Module 8: Research in Design II

 Conferences, workshops and seminars which take a critical look at the new trends in design processes and their expansion into emerging fields and practices.
 Specific fields will be studied which favour the confluence of thought, scientific knowledge, artistic proposals and everyday practices.
 We will look at how these make us review aesthetic concepts and how they are creating new professional categories.

 Module 9: Contemporary Thought II

 A select and critical study of some of the discussions about the philosophy and theory of art and design that highlight the more distinctive traits of contemporary artistic practices, such as creativity, performativity, postmediality, intellectualisation and participation.